top of page

 < Longtime spontaneous spring gazebo altar,

-mankind is intent on learning to live in closer harmony with nature and one another.
+mankind is intent on learning to live in closer harmony with nature.
 Such age-old envisioning, now perhaps closer than ever to actually manifesting (perhaps not) naturally holds that providing appropriate rural places

-like Stewart's -- at which to purify, heal and experience physical freedom, or discover and honor spiritual medicine of First Nations people -- are CRUCIAL to hastening the global transformation that the current 'absentee stewardship ostensibly claims to be so all for.
+like Stewart's -- at which to purify, heal and experience physical freedom, plus discover and honor spiritual medicine of First Nations people -- are CRUCIAL to hastening the global transformation that the current 'absentee stewardship claims to ostensibly be all for.

-As said, neither the former 'owner' nor managers ever seemed to resonate with the time-honored regimen of authentic healing mineral springs resorts...places that allowed people the option of enjoying appropriate simple nudity to better relax, purify and heal...though they finally did permit it during last 16 years (and no doubt weathered tiresome jabs about running some kind of weird hippie nudist camp), if only because it proved great for business.
+As said, neither the former 'owner' nor at least some of the managers ever seemed to resonate with the time-honored legacy of serving as an authentic healing mineral spring resorts...a place that allowed people the option of enjoying appropriate freedom from cloth to better relax, purify and heal...though Foggy finally did permit it during last 16 years owning it (and no doubt weathered tiresome jabs about running some kind of hippie nudist camp), if only because it proved great for business.

-Many fans might hold that whether one has bucks or not or is or isn't into any organized thing isn't important.
-That spirit is a free gift from a loving Universal Father.
-Trying to commodify it has inevitably always led to things like Jesus driving the money lenders from the temple.
+Many estranged fans hold that whether one has bucks or not or is or isn't into any organized thing isn't important, that spirit is a free gift from the Creator.
+Forever trying to commodify it has inevitably always led to things like Jesus driving the money lenders from the temple.

-What's important is nurturing any place having a full-tilt dedication to healing, that foster an awakening of body-mind-spirit -- like Stewart's was (again, the last time full throttle was in the 1970's, under the Goodpasture family) -- never obsessing over the bottom line or even thinking of repurposing the place, to the detriment of the greater good by abandoning its simple but forthright public-service mission.
+What's important in nurturing any place having a full-tilt dedication to healing, one that fosters an awakening of body-mind-spirit -- like Stewart's was (again, the last time full throttle in the 1970's under the Goodpastures) -- is never obsessing over the bottom line or even thinking of repurposing the place, both detrimental to its rare forthright public-service legacy.

-And because the last managers were seriously side-tracked by personal life-threatening health issues on top of the ceaseless pressure to maximize profits, Stewart's c/o scene, six years in at their start, seldom achieved -- short of times when the place spilled over with conscious energies (often on the wings of some big event like Burning Man) -- more than the faintest semblance of integrity and relaxed and safe atmosphere so mindfully, low-keyly nurtured at every other popular, long-established rural c/o springs in the wider region.
+And because the last managers, again, were, beyond not being counterculturally friendly and being seriously side-tracked by personal life-threatening health issues, on top of the ceaseless pressure to maximize profits, Stewart's c/o scene -- six years old at their start -- often didn't provide more than the faintest semblance of integrity and relaxed and safe atmosphere.
+That is, short of the times when the place miraculously spilled over with liberated energy on the wings of events like Burning Man, a regional rainbow gathering or a large high-energy retreat group's stay....an atmosphere mindfully, low-keyly nurtured by management at every other popular, long-established rural c/o springs in the wider region.

-Instead, former managers coasted, gritting their teeth, suffering the place's modest body freedom so shockingly distasteful...
+Instead, former managers coasted, gritting their teeth and suffering the place's modest body freedom, so shockingly outlandish...
 (Along with, eventually, the sweatlodge.
-Writer remembers around 2001 the old manager, Mary H., saying Foggy had told her he sometimes would've liked to have seen it gone.)
+Writer remembers around 2001 the old manager, Mary H., saying Foggy told her he sometimes would've liked to see it gone.)

 So they let the c/o scene erode through lackluster, reactionary ("No yoga in sauna" door sign), at times outright asleep-at-the-wheel operation.